wp-plugins/role-scoper/readme.txt

 * Compat : Relevanssi - Fatal Error on tag search under some configurations
 * BugFix : Grammatically customized capability names were not mirrored in RS Role Definitions
 * BugFix : Link Category Manager role assignments were ineffective
+* BugFix : Nav Menu Managers could not add new menu items if they lacked a site-wide edit_posts capability

 #### 1.3.28 - 18 Mar 2011